top of page

 Cost - $140

-Maine Brews Cruise (formerly Maine Brew Bus) and Freeport Wild Bird Supply are excited to resurrect our collaboration for three very special outings in 2024.
+Maine Brews Cruise (formerly Maine Brew Bus) and Freeport Wild Bird Supply are excited to resurrect our collaboration for six very special outings in 2024.

 These unique, relaxed birding and beer-ing adventures that you have come to love combine great local birding at seasonal hotspots with visits to sample the delicious creations of some of our favorite local breweries.
 These tours are a perfect introduction to birding and/or craft beer, and a great opportunity to travel with significant others, friends, and family that have interest in one topic, while your interest is primarily in the other (for now!).

-This very special trip will take us across Portland Harbor to the private House Island.
-We’ve been granted special permission to come ashore and scour the island here in the first peak of the fall “Rarity Season.”
+Building on that success, we’re visiting the private House Island in Portland Harbor twice in 2025!
+Once again, we’ve been granted special permission to come ashore and scour the island here in the peak of fall migration.
 We’ll follow well-maintained trails through the island’s mosaic of open habitats, scrub, and young woods.
-These are great habitats to search for vagrants and other seasonal rarities, and we’ve eyed the habitat from our birding days on Peak’s Island..
-I’m excited to get over there myself!
+These are great habitats to search for a variety of migrants, and perhaps even a rarity!

 Meeting Location